 To begin with, the story was entitled The Rise and Fall of the Trigan Empire

-, and tried to trace the development of the title civilisation from a humble beginning as a bunch of nomads to becoming the greatest power on the planet.
+, and tried to trace the development of the eponymous civilisation from a humble beginning as a bunch of nomads to becoming the greatest power on the planet.
 Presumably, a decline was supposed to happen after this.

 However, as the story progressed, it became a series of adventure stories featuring the same cast of characters, principally Trigo, the emperor; Brag, his brother; Janno, Brag's dashing son; Keren, Janno's friend; Peric, a wise architect and scientific genius, and his daughter, Salvia.
 Later, Janno and Keren aquired another friend, Roffa, and Trigo had three sons of whom one, Nikko, lived to be a major character.